TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 Now it is time to install Ruby itself and we will be using `rbenv` to do so, and now you will see why we installed it in the first place!

 We will be using Ruby 2.5.1 in this install.
 Some tutorials might require a different version, but you can safely dis-regard and continue those tutorials.
 If you have trouble, you know where to ask for it!
-[Gitter tech support chat room](https://gitter.im/TheOdinProject/tech_support)
+[The Gitter tech support chat room](https://gitter.im/TheOdinProject/tech_support)!

 Run this command in the terminal: